Moroccans in the Netherlands: Demographic characteristics

 For a total of 353,987 persons (176,647 men, 164,881 women).
 This represented roughly 51% growth over the 1996 total of 225,088 persons.
 The population has shown an annual increase since then.

-As of 2011, 16% of male youths under 25 years of age in Amsterdam is Dutch-Moroccan.
+As of 2011, 16% of male youths under 25 years of age in Amsterdam are Dutch-Moroccan.

 Education

 According to the SCB's 2005 Annual Report on Integration, most first-generation Moroccan migrants had a very low level of education, with many of them having had little or no schooling at all.
+Men with a secondary education were deliberately not recruited as guest workers.
 In addition, many Moroccan "marriage migrants" who arrived in the Netherlands by marrying an immigrant already living in the country, as well as the "in-between-generation" of migrants who arrived while aged 6–18, have a low education.
 This has resulted in an on average poorer command of the Dutch language among these groups.

 While almost half of Dutch and Iranian-origin pupils attend higher secondary education (Hoger algemeen voortgezet onderwijs or havo) or pre-university education (Voorbereidend wetenschappelijk onderwijs or vwo), only a fifth of Moroccan pupils did so in 2005.
+Since then, schooling levels have gradually improved.